gaehlerm/SoftwareEngineering/README.md

 ## No Useful Interfaces

 Any code always has at least two interfaces: the input and the output.
 When one or both of them are a GUI, it becomes nearly impossible to write functional tests for the software.
 Furthermore, you can't write unit tests if there are no internal interfaces.
-Without tests, it is impossible to refactor and add interfaces.
+Without tests, it is nearly impossible to refactor and add interfaces.
 It is really bad, but it's not a lost cause.
 You can still try to refactor slowly.
 Though it will be painful, and you will constantly have to watch out for bugs.
 A salesperson will have to check your work constantly to ensure that you haven't introduced any bugs.
 The entire refactoring process will likely take years.
 Perhaps a complete rewrite is indeed the better choice.
 I hope you never find yourself in this kind of situation.

 ## No Tests

 Code without tests is one thing.
 One can still write them later on, even though it takes much more effort than doing it right away.
 The real issue is usually the low quality of the code.
 Code without tests tends to be of low quality.
 While it may have some interfaces, the classes are excessively large, making the instantiation of objects difficult.
 This is one of the few cases where you are officially allowed to cheat.
 You may change private methods to public in order to test them.
 Once the refactoring is done, you should make it private again.
 Though that may take a year or two.
 Once you have some test coverage, you can break the classes into smaller ones.

 If you are working on an existing project, the test coverage may be insufficient.
 This is a serious issue.
 Not only from a technical point of view, but also from a political perspective.
 Due to the low test coverage, one might introduce bugs when refactoring.
 And the last person to touch the code becomes responsible for it because who else is supposed to know how it works?
 So it becomes yours to support.
 However, this is not what you intended.
 You only wanted to improve it, not own it.
 Ultimately, people are afraid of refactoring the code because they will become responsible for it, not so much because it would be difficult.
-Therefore, the developers stop refactoring, and the code decays even faster than it did before.
+Therefore, the developers stop refactoring, and the code decays even faster.

 One trick to avoid this political issue is the so-called "onion layer code."
 Instead of fixing a piece of code in place, you can write a wrapper around it and address all the issues inside the wrapper.
-By doing this, you avoid taking ownership of the code, yet you can still fix bugs, etc. However, this comes at a cost of having all these fairly useless wrapper layers around your code, where you could have fixed the code properly instead.
+By doing this, you avoid taking ownership of the code, yet you can still fix bugs.
+However, this comes at a cost of having all these fairly useless wrapper layers around your code, where you could have fixed the code properly instead.
 Don't let politics get in the way of good code.

 ## Extremely Long Functions

 Let's be honest.
 A function, or even worse, a method of about a thousand lines is an absolute nightmare.
 It lacks interfaces.
+It is not tested.
 No one will ever understand it with all its corner cases.
 There are so many variables present that it is difficult for anyone to comprehend the state your code is in.
 It is absolutely impossible.
 No one is ever going to touch such a function.
 You might be able to make some minor adjustments, but you are not addressing the core issue.
 The only way to truly change it is through a complete rewrite.
 The hardest part is obtaining the specification of what the function has actually done so far.
 If bugs are absolutely not allowed, you'd better leave the function as it is.
 Just work your way around it and accept the fact that at some point you'll have to rewrite it.

 ## Seams

-Writing tests can be a noble endeavor, but it is not always easy.
+Writing tests is a noble endeavor, but it is not always easy.
 As I explained previously, the ease with which you can write tests largely depends on the quality of your code.
 In order to write tests, you need something tangible to work with.
 Michael Feathers refers to this as a "seam."
-"A seam is a place where you can alter behavior in your program without editing in that place."
-[WELC] Vice versa, you can edit it elsewhere, at the so-called enabling point.
+"A seam is a place where you can alter behavior in your program without editing in that place." [](Working Effectively with Legacy Code) Vice versa, you can edit it elsewhere, at the so-called enabling point.

 There are several different ways to implement seams.
 The best seams are interfaces using dependency injection.
 They are very easy to deal with and resemble typical code.
 Just create a new implementation of the interface or inject it, and you are done.

-Some of the seams described in [Working Effectively with Legacy Code] alter the behavior at the compiler level, either through the linker or the preprocessor.
+Some of the seams described in [Working Effectively with Legacy Code](Working Effectively with Legacy Code) alter the behavior at the compiler level, either through the linker or the preprocessor.
 Needless to say, implementing such fancy seams is a rather desperate measure.
 Such techniques strongly resemble black magic and should be avoided.
-And they are not possible when programming in Python.
+And they are only possible in old languages like C++.

 The most common scenario involves passing function arguments.
 It is not mentioned in Working Effectively with Legacy Code and the following code is simply a less effective version of using dependency injection, but it still serves as a seam.